 As an historian Mark B. Wilson is an ancient historian who earned his Ph.D. in 2017 at the Graduate Center, City University of New York and teaches several courses in ancient history at Lehman College, CUNY, in the Bronx, New York.
 Broadly interested in Mediterranean civilization in the centuries preceding the Roman principate, his focus is the Roman Republic.
 He has also studied and taught Greek, medieval, and Byzantine history.

 His dissertation focused on the role of the dictatorship in the early and middle Republic.
-His book, Dictator: The Evolution of the Roman Dictatorship, is scheduled for release by Michigan University Press in 2021.
+His book, Dictator: The Evolution of the Roman Dictatorship, was released by Michigan University Press in October 2021.

 Mark’s undergraduate work was at Livingston College, Rutgers University, whence he graduated with highest honors with degrees in journalism and history.
 His thesis work at Rutgers involved medieval paleography and resulted in an a transcription and analysis of a previously neglected 15th century annal.

 At both Rutgers and the CUNY Grad Center Mark was extensively involved on campus, having been an integral member of the campus newspaper at both schools as well as the Rutgers Glee Club and other organizations.
 Mark returned to graduate study in history after a many years flogging computers in the corporate world, and has an extensive skillset in graphics, software development, and web design.
 He lives in the Bronx.

 As a journalist In addition to his work in history, Mark has a degree in journalism and was in the past also an entertainment journalist (writing for About.com, AgonyBooth.com, and other sites) and a graphic designer.